dromotherm/documentation/pages/themis/FluidTemp/Note_ADAM_4015_PT100_HIOKI_TC.md

 ## industrial approach

-in case of demonstrator instrumentation, with a lot of data to record, the HIOKI 8402-20 is a the good choice
+in case of a demonstrator instrumentation, with a lot of data to record, the HIOKI 8402-20 is a good choice

 Using the HIOKI 8402-20 datalogger with a universal analog input unit LR8501